 Students from England, Northern Ireland or Wales may also be eligible for scholarships and bursaries from Heriot-Watt University.

-BBC News has a useful student finance calculator that shows you how the Tuition Fee Loan repayment system works for students from England or Wales.
+The UK Government has a useful student finance calculator that shows you how the Tuition Fee Loan repayment system works for students from England.